rosendo-lugo/rosendo-lugo/README.md

 ### Hi there 👋

+Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.

+- Linus Torvalds

 <!--
 **rosendo-lugo/rosendo-lugo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.